 - 7.1.
 The Trustee is aware of the long-term performance characteristics of the asset classes considered in terms of their expected returns and the variability of those returns.
 Short-term volatility of returns can be tolerated. - 7.2.
-Broadly speaking, the Trustee expects global passive equities to deliver a long run real return (over price inflation) of circa 3.5%pa in the base case, with lower real returns expected from fixed interest, index-linked gilts and cash.
-This is reviewed annually.
+Broadly speaking, the Trustee expects the combined portfolio of LDI, Credit and Equity to generate a long-term expected return of c.
+0.5% over gilt returns per annum.